bigbio/pmultiqc/README.md

 A library for proteomics QC report based on MultiQC framework.
 The library generates a QC report for the [quantms pipeline](https://github.com/nf-core/quantms).
 The library read the input of the quantms pipeline by specified analysis dir, with the following structure:

 - analysis_dir                  : Final results of the pipeline
-  - exp_design        : experimental design in two-table format
+  - experimental_design.tsv     : experimental design file in two-table format
   - out.mzTab                   : mzTab with results of the identification
   - *.mzML                      : mzML spectra files
   - *.idXML                     : Identification results from search + percolator
   - *.yml                       : summary software information and parameters of quantms pipeline (optional)
   - diann_report.tsv            : DIA-NN main report file.
 Only for DIA analysis.

 ## Usage
 ```multiqc {analysis_dir} -o {output dir}```